ArabskiKupiec/DCTowerCodingChallenge/README.md

 # DCTowerCodingChallenge

-The DCElevatorManagementSystem.java class implements the ElevatorManagementSystem.java interface using the DCElevator.java implementations of Elevator.java interface.
+The DCElevatorManagementSystem.java class implements the ElevatorManagementSystem.java interface using the DCElevator.java implementation of Elevator.java interface.

 The Test.java class is testing basic usage cases of adding subsequent requests to an instance of the DCManagementElevatorSystem.java class.